-A Know How Guide - The EYFS progress check at age two: The EYFS framework specifies that all early years providers need to carry out two main assessments of children, one of which is completed when a child is 2 years old.
+The EYFS progress check at age two: The EYFS framework specifies that all early year's providers need to carry out two main assessments of children, one of which is completed when a child is 2 years old.

-The assessment, referred to as a Progress Check, is a short written summary of the child's progress in the different areas of learning and development.
-This document offers guidance on how to produce it.
-Please click here for a copy of the guide.
+The assessment, referred to as a Progress Check, is a short-written summary of the child's progress in the three-prime areas of learning and development.
+The aim of this check is to: